Eliastik/page-shadow/ROADMAP.md

 * [ ] (Minor) Filter: disable class for matched filter on an element but no longer matched following changes in the element
 * [ ] (Minor) Ignore get parameters (after ? character) in URL for preset list and whitelist/blacklist list ?
 * [ ] (Minor) Sometimes when opening custom themes settings, the link color of the custom theme 1 is copied to the text color randomly + edit icon displayed
+* [ ] (Minor) Bug with error in filters: open errors from a built-in filter, then the errors from custom filter: the window will be blank